GaboAlba/ConcurrentComputingPractice/tareas/zippass_omp_mpi/README.md

 In order to run this program a couple of steps must be followed first.

-1. Right click on `./tareas/zippass_serial` folder, and click:
+1. Right click on `./tareas/zippass_omp` or  `./tareas/zippass_mpi` folder, and click:
     * For Linux: `Open in Terminal`
     * For VSCode: `Open in Integrated Terminal`
 2. Input `make` into the terminal and press Enter, make sure that there are no errors highlighted in the output.
 Warnings are OK.
-3. If no errors are present, input `bin/zippass_serial <number of threads>`, where the number of threads is a positive integer and is optional (if it's not present it will default to the amount of CPUs your system has), into the terminal and press Enter.
+3. If no errors are present, input `bin/zippass_<omp or mpi> <pthreads, omp or mpi> <number of threads>`, where the number of threads is a positive integer and is optional (if it's not present it will default to the amount of CPUs your system has), into the terminal and press Enter.
 4. Now you'll see a prompt stating `Please enter required information (use ; when finished): `.
 In there you will provide the following information for your files:
     * `Alphabet`: All possible characters that the password can contain, e.g., `abcdef1234@#%`
     * `Length`: The maximum length of the password, e.g., `5`